ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

     * Traditional LSF solution requires a license server with entitlements managed manually.

-    * In PAYGO, the licensing is integrated into the image and billed automatically through IBM Cloud metering.
+    * In PAYGo, the licensing is integrated into the image and billed automatically through IBM Cloud metering.

     * Users are charged based upon the actual usage, usually by the number of vCPUs or instance hours consumed.

 * **Quick deployment**

-    * PAYGO is available directly in IBM Cloud, enabling users to deploy an LSF cluster within minutes using the Pay-Go images for management and compute nodes.
+    PAYGo is available directly in IBM Cloud, enabling users to deploy an LSF cluster within minutes using the Pay-Go images for management and compute nodes.

 * **Simplified maintenance**

-    * The images are maintained, patched, and updated by the IBM team.
+    The images are maintained, patched, and updated by the IBM team.
 This ensures that the users always have access to the latest tested and secure versions of LSF.

 * **Flexible scaling**